freeradical13/freeradical13.github.io/index.md

 ### History of Life

 [Fossils][] are remains or traces of dead organisms.
 [Paleontology][] is the study of fossils.
-In some cases, dead organism settle into layers of sediment which are compressed over time on top of each other, with each layer called a [stratum][] (plural strata).
+In some cases, dead organisms settle into layers of sediment which are compressed over time on top of each other, with layers called [strata][] (singular stratum).

 The [geological record][] is an analysis of strata and fossils to date different periods of the Earth's history: